 1. Deep peels:

-TCA Peel: A TCA Peel—or trichloroacetic acid—is a peel applied to the skin, wherein it dries up the surface layer of the skin in order to allow it to peel off to reveal newer, healthier skin.
+TCA Peel: A TCA Peel (trichloroacetic acid) is a peel that dries up the surface layer of the skin.
+This allows it to peel off to reveal newer, healthier skin.
 This peeling effect takes up to a couple of days or a few weeks.
-TCA Peels are ideal for those of you who are suffering from melasma; hyperpigmentation; acne scarring.
-This is categorised as a deep peel because it penetrates into deeper layers of the skin to treat sunspots and wrinkles, for example.
+TCA Peels are ideal for those who are suffering from melasma, hyperpigmentation, and/or acne scarring.
+Deep peels penetrate into deeper layers of the skin to treat sunspots and wrinkles, for example.

 2. Medium Peels:

-Glycolic Acid Peel: Glycolic acid is an AHA (alpha-hydroxy acid), which unlike BHAs (beta-hydroxy acid) are ideal for drier skin types as BHAs are oil-soluble.
+Glycolic Acid Peel: Glycolic acid is an AHA (alpha-hydroxy acid).
+Unlike BHAs (beta-hydroxy acid) these are ideal for drier skin types.
+This is because BHAs are oil-soluble.
 Glycolic acid peels are perfect for those looking to even out skin tone, repair skin texture and brighten pigmentation.
-This is categorised as a medium peel because it goes through up to the middle layers of the skin to treat the characteristic signs of aging or freckles.
+Medium peels because go through to the middle layers of the skin to treat the characteristic signs of aging or even freckles.

 3. Superficial Peels:

-BHA (beta hydroxy acid) Acid Peel: Beta-hydroxy acids include salicylic acid and are ideal for oily and sensitive skin types, as it has anti-inflammatory qualities.
-Salicylic acid has the ability to minimise oil production and clean clogged pores, along with encouraging cell renewal to reveal new skin, thus making it perfect for acne-prone skin as well.
-This is categorised as a superficial peel because it only treats the surface layer of the skin.
-Although BHA Peels can exist in higher concentrations and could be included as a medium peel.
+BHA Acid Peel: Beta-hydroxy acids include salicylic acid and are ideal for oily and sensitive skin types.
+This is due to their anti-inflammatory qualities.
+Salicylic acid has the ability to minimise oil production and clean clogged pores.
+It also encourages cell renewal to reveal new skin, thus making it perfect for acne-prone skin.
+Superficial peels only treats the surface layer of the skin.
+However, BHA Peels can also exist in higher concentrations and can be categorised as a medium peel too.

-A chemical peel is intended to encourage rapid cell turnover, which translates to the peeling off of the outer layer of the skin to unveil healthier, clearer skin.
-By doing a chemical peel, your skin is going through a thorough, deep cleaning to remove impurities accumulated throughout the day; as a result, your pore size is reduced due to the removal of sebum and dirt.
-Chemical peels are conducted by trained and licensed professionals, who have experience in performing these peels on clients.
-Doing pharma-grade chemical peels on yourself at home may result in unnecessary risks, such as burning of the skin and irritation.
+A chemical peel encourages rapid cell turnover.
+This basically means the peeling of the outer layer of the skin to unveil healthier, clearer skin.
+By doing a chemical peel, your skin goes through a thorough, deep cleaning to remove impurities accumulated throughout the day.
+As a result of this, your pore size reduces due to the removal of sebum and dirt.
+Chemical peels are conducted by trained and licensed professionals who have experience in performing these peels on clients.
+Doing pharma-grade chemical peels on yourself at home is incredibly dangerous and may result in burning and skin irritation.